Course Code: mobileappsec

 Overview:

-In this training, we will show participants how to conduct penetration tests of mobile applications based on the OWASP MSTG methodology and the MASVS standard.
+In this training, we will show participants how to conduct penetration testing of mobile applications based on the OWASP MSTG methodology and the MASVS standard.

 • Work with obfuscated code

-• Recognize and exploit vulnerabilities in inter-process communication components
+• Identify and exploit vulnerabilities in inter-process communication components

 • Bypass certificate pinning and analyze network traffic

-• Analyze the code of native libraries and cross-platform applications
+• Analyze native library code and cross-platform applications

-• Test the remote API used by the application
+• Test remote APIs used by the application

-With an emphasis on practical mobile application vulnerabilities and methods for detecting them, this course will introduce developers and security researchers to Android security issues.
+With a focus on practical mobile application vulnerabilities and methods for detecting them, this training will introduce developers and security researchers to issues related to Android security.

-• A theoretical introduction to the architecture and security model of Android applications
+• Theoretical introduction to the architecture and security model of Android applications

-• Discussion of black box application security testing techniques with practical exercises
+• Discussion of security testing techniques in a black box model along with practical exercises

 Course Outline:

-• security model Androida: application isolation, permission system
+• Android security model: application isolation, permission system

-• Android from a programmer's point of view: Java, Kotlin, manifest, resources, IPC components, web API
+• Android from a developer's perspective: Java, Kotlin, manifest, resources, IPC components, web API

-• apps inside: dex and apk file formats
+• applications from the inside: dex and apk file formats

-• Android a Linux: from a developer's point of view and from a security researcher's point of view
+• Android and Linux: from a developer’s and a security researcher’s perspective

-• securityAndroidand from the inside: DAC, SELinux, partition mounting, dm-verity
+• inside Android security: DAC, SELinux, partition mounting, dm-verity

 • rooting